petriammala/mel-alert/README.md

 npx ts-node src/main.ts data [.env]
 ```

-if you want to use customized `.env` file
+if you want to use customized `.env` file.

 ### Docker